vhtnam/landingmall-docs/source/requirement.rst

 ..
 Note:: This script can work with some cheaper shared hosting but some features, especially custom domain publishing, is not available.
 So to use full featured, We recommend VPS or dedicated server

-..
-ATTENTION:: To be able to operate LandingMall on your own server, the server will need to meet the following requirements:_
+To be able to operate LandingMall on your own server, the server will need to meet the following requirements
  - Apache or Nginx
  - PHP >= 7.0.0.
  - MySQL.